fbpx

 • The tour continues to Arpino, the city of famed orator Cicero and home of the incredible archaeological site of Civitavecchia and its Acropolis.

-• Return to the property, tie on your apron and get ready for your cooking class 3.
-Dinner follows and everyone enjoys the foods that were made in the cooking class together.
-A toast of wine included.
-Extra wine available at a surcharge.
+• Return to the property, tie on your apron, and get ready for your cooking class 3.
+Dinner follows and everyone enjoys the foods that were made in the cooking class together with a toast of local white or red wine.

 Day 4: Ponza and Palmarola Boat Excursion (Except in August)